craftercms/docs/source/system-administrators/activities/kubernetes/simple-delivery-kubernetes-deployment.rst

       Forwarding from 127.0.0.1:9080 -> 8080
       Forwarding from [::1]:9080 -> 8080

-We can now view the site in Delivery from the pod by entering ``localhost:9080?crafterSite=mysite`` in your browser.
+We can now view the project in Delivery from the pod by entering ``localhost:9080?crafterSite=mysite`` in your browser.

 .. image:: /_static/images/system-admin/simple-delivery-site-in-browser.webp
    :alt: Simple Delivery Kubernetes deployments - Access site in delivery